DaanDemaecker/DaanDemaecker.github.io/Projects/D3D-Lite-Engine/index.md

 I used the [Dear Imgui](https://github.com/ocornut/imgui) library to make a simple interface to load the objects and Textures.

 <img src="../../Content/D3D-Lite-Engine.gif" alt="drawing"/>

+## Conclusion
+This project was born from my interest in both Graphics programming and engine programming, I am proud of where I got but I know I still have a long way to go to achieve everything I want to in this project.